 The Roseland Academy has two qualified SENDCos.
-The Lead SENDCo is Vanessa Maule, Deputy Headteacher, who is also Designated Safeguarding Lead and Designated Teacher for Children in Care.
-She is supported by Rachael Timmis, Operational SENDCo and Designated Teacher for Children in Care.
-The SENDCos work closely with the SEND Team and Wellbeing Team, Learning Leaders, tutors, ASD Champion, Personal Learning Mentor, Parent Support Advisors, Careers Advisers, School Counsellor and Clinical Associate Psychologist to provide the graduated response for students' needs.
+The Senior Lead for SEND is Vanessa Maule, Deputy Headteacher, who is also a Designated Teacher for Children in Care.
+Mrs Maule works closely with Rachael Timmis, SENDCo and Designated Teacher for Children in Care.
+The SENDCo works with the SEND Learning Support Team and Wellbeing Team, Learning Leaders, tutors, ASD Champion, Personal Learning Mentors, Parent Support Advisors, Careers Advisers, School Counsellor and Educational Psychologist to provide the graduated response for students' needs.
 Our Trustee with overview for SEND is Lisa Michell.